squinkylabs/SquinkyVCV/docs/thread-booster.md

 On the Mac, Boosting and the switching back to normal will not restore the original priority.
 It will actually be running at a lower priority.

-When the Thread Booster comes up initially, no LEDs are illuminated - normal should be.
+When the Thread Booster comes up initially, no LEDs are illuminated - the normal LED should be.

 ## Notes from the field